pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-fullstack-app.md

 ```

-We can also get the value encoded as a base64 string instead of `Bytes.Bytes`, by adding the `base64` flag:
+We can also get the output encoded as a base64 string instead of `Bytes.Bytes`, by using the field name `base64`:

 ```Elm
 elm_make____src_Frontend_Main_elm : { base64 : String }